-B 4.2 Implementation of compliance function
+B 4.2 Compliance function

 Compliance risk management is executed in the three lines of defence structure, as previously described.

-Gard has established a Group Compliance function (Head of Compliance) and Regional Compliance functions (Regional Compliance Officer) (together referred to as the Compliance Function).
-The Regional Compliance Officers are located in the countries where Gard has a branch registration in place.
+Gard has established a Group Compliance function (Head of Compliance) and Compliance functions Regional (Regional Compliance Officer) (together referred to as the Compliance Function).
+The Regional Compliance Officers are appointed in all Gard offices outside of Norway.
 The Head of Compliance has a direct reporting line to the CEO and the Audit Committee of Gard Bermuda and to the Board of Directors and Managing Directors of each legal entity in the group.
+The Head of Compliance is fully independent and has no operational responsibilities in the 1st line of defence.

 The Head of Compliance is responsible for ensuring that the Gard organization operates within a clearly defined compliance framework.
 The Head of Compliance supports the Regional Compliance Officers and business functions in identifying, assessing, monitoring and reporting risks.
-The function provides advice and challenges the Regional Compliance Officers and business functions, contributing to adequate management of compliance risk.
+In addition, provide advice and challenge the Regional Compliance Officers and business functions, contributing to adequate management of compliance risk.

 The Regional Compliance Officers are led by the Head of Compliance and are responsible for ensuring that the regional branches and offices operate within a clearly defined compliance framework.
 The Regional Compliance Officer supports the Head of Compliance in identifying, assessing, monitoring and reporting risks.
-The function shall provide advice to and challenge the local business functions and contribute to adequate management of compliance risk.
 The role of the Regional Compliance Officers is to secure that the entities registered in the specific jurisdiction remain in compliance with governing laws, regulations and administrative provisions.
 They are also the local contact point towards local FSAs.
-The Regional

-Compliance Officers report to the Group Compliance Officer.
+The Regional Compliance Officers report to the Group Compliance Officer.